Introduction to Architects

 Depending on the size of the project the roles are combined/rolled up.
 Just to make things that bit more confusing :)

 There aren’t absolute titles, roles or seniority levels that I’m outlining.
 This is closer to “Consultant speak” than absolute definitions.
-In terms of seniority (from most to least) it normally goes
+In terms of seniority it is typically:

 Enterprise > Technical > Solution